DanielJDupont/react-animejs-wrapper/readme.md

 **This npm package is not ready for use and is still under early development.**

+The package has not been properly configured to allow others to install and use it.

+Features are still being developed locally, some features that are working locally include:

+- The ability to easy copy everything in the anime() constructor examples from https://animejs.com/documentation into the animeConfig of <Anime animeConfig={}></Anime> components, and for the children of the components animate as expected according to that documentation.

+- No need to specify the 'targets' field in animeConfig as the target css selectors will be automatically created for the child elements of <Anime></Anime> components.
+The default css target generator can be overriden and done manually by simply providing your own targets field in the animeConfig object.

+- The ability to use the Anime.js controls with a simple useRef attached to the `<Anime></Anime>`{:.jsx} component, allow that animation to: play(), pause(), restart(), reverse(), seek(miliseconds), and seekPercent(percentage).

+A prominent bug is how hotloading seems to meddle with the parameters of currently existing anime() instances, causing the animations to change behaviour.
+This is easy to deal with by refreshing the page.

 ## React Animejs Wrapper

 Allows the use of Anime.js with React JSX elements to quickly and easily create powerful animations.